Skip to content

 The Bottom Line

-Eventbrite is the obvious choice for public ticketed events with its marketplace discovery.
-Hopin leads for virtual and hybrid with interactive features.
-Luma offers elegant simplicity for community and startup events.
-Cvent dominates enterprise conferences.
-Match the tool to your event type—over-buying is common.
+Eventbrite (free for free events, 3.5% + $1.79 for paid) is the default for public ticketed events with built-in marketplace discovery.
+Hopin (free to $799/year) leads for virtual and hybrid events with networking features.
+Luma (free to $149/month) offers elegant simplicity for community and startup events.
+Cvent ($15K-50K+/year) dominates enterprise conferences.
+Match the tool to your event type—over-buying complex platforms for simple meetups wastes money and time.

 Frequently Asked Questions